Profilangaben

 Was noch ...

-During your time off, you’ll have the chance to explore this stunning part of Japan.
-Some nearby highlights include:
+During your time off, you’ll have the chance to explore a beautiful part of rural Japan.
+The village itself is calm, peaceful, and inspiring — ideal for creativity, reflection, and reconnecting with nature.

-・Local onsen (hot springs), forest walks, and mountain hikes
+• Local onsen (hot springs), forest walks, and mountain hikes

 Etwas mehr Information